ian-hdzzz/E2_Grammar/README.md

 Our grammar emphasizes syntactic structure and the relationship between different sentence components.
 ### Plural rules
-To better understand how to form the two different types of plural in English, here are the basic rules for each:
+To better understand we'll be using just this two rules for plural and singular in english:

-a.
-When the subject is singular, the verb is conjugated with an “s” at the end in the present tense.
+* When the subject is singular, the verb is conjugated with an “s” at the end in the present tense.
 For example: Thor runs.

-b.
-When the subject is plural (composed of two or more subjects), the verb is used in its base form, without the “s”.
+* When the subject is plural (composed of two or more subjects), the verb is used in its base form, without the “s”.
 For example: Thor and Loki run.

 ## Model
 Before generating the grammar, here are the words that we'll be using: